 6. Personal Statement

 The personal statement is an essential part of every application and it is your opportunity to introduce yourself to the Admissions Committee.
 It should demonstrate your contribution to the Law School community beyond simply academics.
 The Admissions Committee often finds that a personal statement that focuses on a unique personal attribute or experience is usually the most informative (as opposed to a restatement of your qualifications or resume).
 If there are particular aspects of your background (e.g., racial, ethnic, or religious identification, socioeconomic status, or sexual orientation) that you would like to highlight, please include this information in your personal statement.
 You will be able to upload your personal statement in the “Attachments” section of the application.

 For more tips and guidance on the personal statement, please review the FAQs.

 The application fee is $75 (U.S. funds only) and you must pay the application fee by credit card when you submit your application through LSAC.

-Fee Waivers: We waive the application fee for the following individuals: (1) Teach for America participants and alumni, (2) those currently serving active duty in the U.S. military, U.S. military veterans, and members of the U.S. Reserves and National Guard, and (3) students currently enrolled at the University of Chicago.
+Fee Waivers: We waive the application fee for the following individuals: (1) Teach for America participants and alumni applying as a 1L, (2) those currently serving active duty in the U.S. military, U.S. military veterans, and members of the U.S. Reserves and National Guard, (3) students currently enrolled at the University of Chicago, (4) Peace Corps participants and alumni providing documentation confirming completion of the 27-month commitment, (5) AmeriCorps participants and alumni, and (6) applicants receiving fee waivers from LSAC.
 If your fee is waived for one of these reasons, please review this page and scroll to the bottom for instructions on how to proceed.